 One common objection to low traffic neighbourhoods is that reducing motor traffic isn't necessary, and that all we need is traffic calming to stop speeding.
-But even if traffic calming measures worked perfectly in reducing speeds — which they don't — high volumes of traffic are still a huge deterrent to walking and cycling, especially for children and slower or frailer adults.
-Traffic calming measures such as chicanes also tend to induce stop-start movements, with rapid speed changes that are dangerous, and can force people cycling to merge with motor traffic.
+But even if traffic calming measures worked perfectly in reducing speeds — which they don't — high volumes of traffic are still a huge deterrent to walking and cycling, and are especially dangerous for children and slower or frailer adults.
+Traffic calming measures such as chicanes also tend to induce stop-start movements, with rapid speed changes that are dangerous, and force people cycling to repeatedly merge with motor traffic.

 As an East Oxford example, consider Cricket Rd and Rymers Lane, which together run 1.3km from Howard St to Between Towns Rd.
 There are fourteen sets of traffic calming measures here, mostly speed humps combined with chicanes but in a few places just one or the other.
 (See the photos at the end of this post.)
 No one would ever design a street like this; it has clearly been retrofitted to try to cope with levels of motor traffic it was never intended to carry.

 There's a large park with several playgrounds directly on this road, along with a nursery (Flo's), a primary school (St Frideswide's) and a high school (St Gregory the Great); it's the catchment boundary for two other primary schools (Larkrise and St Christophers), with some children from each having to cross it to get to school.
 And it is supposedly part of a designated "quiet" cycling route connecting Cowley and Littlemore with the city centre.